Carnaval del Sol is a Latin festival featuring food, music, and cultural activities in Vancouver. It’s one of a number of Latin-themed events in July.

 Click Latincouver for more information on the great organization behind the event, or click Carnaval del Sol for more information about the carnival.

-Click Latin American Experience for information on other related events taking place in the same month as Carnaval del Sol.
+Click Latin American Experience for information on other related events taking place in the same month as Carnaval del Sol in past years.

 If you love this kind of festival, another similar event is the Caribbean Days Festival in late July, not to mention all the many other great festivals listed on Vancouver’s Best Places’ calendar of Festivals and Events.